Heatstroke is a serious problem for our pets and can even be fatal. Find out the signs to look out for and how to avoid it.

 But what is heatstroke?
 How does it affect our pets and what can you do if they overheat?

 Our pet’s small size and furry coats means they can’t cool down as easily as we can.
-Dogs and cats can’t sweat and have to pant to try and control their temperature.
-Small pets like rabbits and guinea pigs can overheat easily.
 Some pets are more likely to suffer from overheating:

 - Pets with breathing or lung problems.